FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 Cloud Run runs as a container, not a Compute Engine instance directly.
 Because Cloud Debugger does not affect the user, it is a good choice.)_

 -Modify the Dockerfile for the Cloud Run application.
 Change the RUN command to 'python3 -m pdb /app.py'.
 Modify the script to import pdb.
 Deploy to Cloud Run as a canary build.
+_(Incorrect.
+Using the debugger bundled with Python releases is an option, but because Cloud Debugger does not affect the user, it is a better choice.)_

 -Use ssh to connect to the Compute Engine instance where Cloud Run is running.
 Run the command 'python3 -m pdb app.py' to debug the application.